posabsolute/jQuery-Validation-Engine/README.md

 ### autoHideDelay
 Sets the number of ms that the prompt should appear for if autoHidePrompt is set to *true*.
 Defaults to *10000*.

+### addPromptClass
+Add a css class to the created prompt on each field (Useful for modals and stuff).

 Validators
 ---